-We estimate that we will receive net proceeds of approximately \$10.6 million from the sale of the securities offered by us in this offering based on the assumed combined public offering price of \$0.85 per unit (the last reported sale price of our common stock on the NASDAQ Global Market on November 21, 2016), and after deducting placement agent fees and expenses and estimated offering expenses payable by us and excluding the proceeds, if any, from the exercise of the warrants issued pursuant to this offering and assuming we sell the maximum number of securities we are offering pursuant to the prospectus supplement.
+We estimate that we will receive net proceeds of approximately \$\frac{1}{2}\$ million from the sale of the securities offered by us in this offering, based on the assumed combined public offering price of \$0.95 per unit (the last reported sale price of our common stock on the NASDAQ Global Market on November 8, 2016), and assuming for this purpose, a sale of only Class A units, and after deducting placement agent fees and expenses and estimated offering expenses payable by us and excluding the proceeds, if any, from the exercise of the warrants issued pursuant to this offering and assuming we sell the maximum number of securities we are offering pursuant to the prospectus supplement.

-A \$0.25 increase (decrease) in the assumed combined public offering price of \$0.85 per unit would increase (decrease) the net proceeds to us from this offering by approximately \$ 2.4 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated placement agent fees and expenses and estimated offering expenses payable by us.
+A \$0.50 increase (decrease) in the assumed combined public offering price of \$ 0.95 per unit would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated placement agent fees and expenses and estimated offering expenses payable by us.

-Similarly, a one million share increase (decrease) in the number of units offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us by \$0.8 million, assuming the assumed combined public offering price of \$0.85 per unit remains the same, and after deducting estimated placement agent fees and expenses and estimated offering expenses payable by us.
+Similarly, a one million share increase (decrease) in the number of units offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us by \$ million, assuming the assumed combined public offering price of \$ 0.95 per unit remains the same, and after deducting estimated placement agent fees and expenses and estimated offering expenses payable by us.